This project is fairly new and it began in 2013. The Chonyi are one of the subtribes of the Mijikenda who are predominantly found in Kilifi County.

 The Tharaka people are found in Tharaka Nithi County where they occupy the low plains between the slopes of Mount Kenya in the west and upper Tana River in the east.

-This is a fairly new project which started in 2013.
+The translation of the Tugen Bible began in 2013.
 The Tugen are part of the Kalenjin community and are found in Baringo County.
 In accordance to the 2009

 The Waata people are found in Tana River and Kilifi Counties.
 Due to their hunting and gathering lifestyle they prefer to live close to forested areas.
 However, their